AndyChan366/Robot-Introduction/README.md

 # Robot-Introduction
-This is the homework of robot introduction in SYSU
+This is the homework of Robot Introduction in SYSU

 Teacher: **Hui Cheng**